 Benjamin Franklin’s astute observation that “in this world nothing is certain but death and taxes” is as true today as ever.
 Fortunately, advances in the tools and techniques of estate planning in the decades since those famous words were spoken have enabled sophisticated tax or legal counsel to mitigate their effects.

 Blank Rome’s highly regarded trusts and estates practice represents clients in all aspects of estate and business planning, estate and trust administration, and estate and tax litigation.
-Our clients include entrepreneurs, Fortune 500 executives, professionals, and other high-net-worth individuals and their families as well as unmarried couples.
+Our clients include entrepreneurs, Fortune 500 executives, professionals, other high-net-worth individuals, and both traditional and nontraditional families.

 In addition to the sophisticated tax aspects of estate planning, our attorneys assist clients in fulfilling their non-tax incentives to estate planning and wealth preservation, such as liability concerns, centralized management of assets, and continuity in transfer of assets, especially in jurisdictions with stringent probate formalities, and creation of trusts for unmarried couples.